Back to Articles

 What to Update and When

-Address changes, marital status changes, and changes in the household status of a qualifying child should all be reported to Revenue through myAccount.
+Address changes, marital status changes, and changes in the household status of a qualifying child should all be reported to Revenue through the Revenue system.
 Where a cohabitation arrangement ends, updating your record to reflect the change is important if you intend to claim SPCCC for the period following the end of cohabitation.

 Prompt updating also helps you when it comes to claiming credits you become newly entitled to.
 If a separation creates SPCCC eligibility from a particular date, updating your record quickly means any future credits are applied from the correct point and avoids overpayments or gaps in your tax credit position.